MicrosoftDocs/Devices-docs/surface/support-solutions-surface.md

 The Microsoft 365 Surface Support Portal provides a centralized solution for commercial customers to look up current warranty and protection plans, create service requests, and track the status of device repairs.
 Learn more about this service by reading the [walkthrough tutorial](https://opdhsblobprod04-secondary.blob.core.windows.net/contents/c431470c962e48af91a266cb2568e19a/9fbcdaa53e1a41dbcac90477966078a6?skoid=2d004ef0-5468-4cd8-a5b7-14c04c6415bc&sktid=975f013f-7f24-47e8-a7d3-abc4752bf346&skt=2022-11-14T03%3A35%3A21Z&ske=2022-11-21T03%3A40%3A21Z&sks=b&skv=2020-10-02&sv=2020-08-04&se=2022-11-16T18%3A45%3A36Z&sr=b&sp=r&sig=h3igiCEwFuB1R8qswMH8P4QdCEH7MF4dh38nXvSeIzk%3D).

-To access the portal, sign in to your M365 Admin Center (active access is required) and then register to use the platform by using this [link](https://admin.microsoft.com/adminportal/home#/support/microsofthardwaresupport).
+To access the portal, sign in to your Microsoft 365 Admin Center (active access is required) and then register to use the platform by using this [link](https://admin.microsoft.com/adminportal/home#/support/microsofthardwaresupport).

 > [!NOTE]
 > This service does not address Surface accessories, Surface Hub, or product safety concerns.